angular/angular/aio/content/tutorial/toh-pt1.md

 {@a selector}

-The [CSS element selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Type_selectors), `'app-heroes'`, matches the name of the HTML element that identifies this component within a parent component's template.
+The [CSS element selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Type_selectors), `'app-heroes'`, defines the special HTML tag that identifies this component within a parent component's template.
+In this case the tag would be: `<app-heroes></app-heroes>`.

 The `ngOnInit` is a [lifecycle hook](guide/lifecycle-hooks#oninit) Angular calls `ngOnInit` shortly after creating a component.